 Eberstadt doesn’t address the subject of human frailty and religion directly, but Christian leaders should.
 We should remember that Christianity has already accounted for it.
 Sinners need forgiveness and realignment with the healthful order of creation.
 This is what the Atonement does for us.

 A fundamentally different sort of realignment is occurring in the liberal churches, however, where the doctrines of the faith have been adjusted to bring them into accord with the modern spirit.
 But political correctness is a merciless spirit, as anyone who has begged for clemency from her can attest.
 In their attempts to placate her by wringing their hands and purging hymnals of offensive pronouns, liberals have only made themselves ridiculous.

 Does the demise of the natural family signal the end of Christianity in the West?
 The final chapters of Eberstadt’s book look into the possibilities.
 Chapter Eight is entitled, “The Future of Faith and Family: The Case for Pessimism,” and Chapter Nine is, “The Future of Christianity and the Family: The Case for Optimism.”

 The prospects pretty much boil down to whether the secularists can pull off their project in the face of shrinking populations and rising debt.
 If Eberstadt is correct and the fortunes of Christianity do rise and fall with the natural family, the near-term prospects may be bleak, but in the long run, the future of Christianity is very bright.
 Mother Nature is still God’s good servant, and she is both less forgiving and far more powerful than the spirit of the age.

-Books mentioned in this essay may be found in The Imaginative Conservative Bookstore.
 This piece originally appeared at Touchstone Magazine (Jan/Feb 2014 Issue) and is republished here with gracious permission.